-Colin lost his life in the line of duty on the 18th November 1987 when attending the fire at King’s Cross tube station in London.
+Colin J Townsley (GM) lost his life in the line of duty on the 18th November 1987 when attending the fire at King’s Cross tube station in London.
 His Red Plaque was presented on the 18th November 2021.

-Colin was found near the steps of the Pancras Road entrance, lying next to the body of a passenger who it appeared he was helping to safety at the time of the flashover, when he was overcome by smoke and fumes.
-Sir Desmond Fennell said the following of his actions during the fire: ‘Station Officer Townsley was overcome by smoke and fumes while trying to help the burned passenger … a heroic act’ (Fennell Report).
+Colin was found near the steps of the Pancras Road entrance, lying next to the badly burned body of a passenger who it appeared he was helping to safety at the time of the flashover, when he was overcome by smoke and fumes.
+Sir Desmond Fennell said the evidence suggested: ‘Station Officer Townsley was overcome by smoke and fumes while trying to help the burned passenger … a heroic act’ .
 In total, 31 people were killed by the fire and over 100 people were injured.
 More than 150 firefighters and 30 fire engines were called to a blaze at King’s Cross station.

 The Fennell Report claimed that a number of lessons could be learned by the London Fire Brigade following the events of that evening.
 In total, the report made 157 recommendations, including:

 – replacing the wooden parts of the escalator with metal parts

 – regular cleaning of the escalators